Bengali Buddhists: Demographics

 Bangladesh is home to the predominant section of the Bengali Buddhist community.
 Many members of the community reside in Chittagong, Dhaka, Cox's Bazar, and Comilla.
 The eastern Indian state capitals of Agartala and Kolkata also have significant Bengali Buddhist communities.

 Bengali Buddhists constitute 0.59% of the population in Bangladesh.
 According to the 2011 India census, Bengali Buddhists constitute 0.3% or 282,898 of the population in West Bengal.
 Buddhists constitute 3.41% or 125,182 of the population in Tripura.
-They mainly belong to the Barua and Chakma communities.

 Culture

 Art

 Buddhist art flourished under the Pala rulers.
 The art for their period is termed Pala art.
 It influenced art outside of India as well.
 The artistic tradition continued under the Sena rulers, and thus the term "Pala-Sena" is sometimes used.

 Festivals

 Buddha's Birthday is a public holiday in Bangladesh & state government holiday in West Bengal.

 Bengali Buddhists also celebrate the festival of Madhu Purnima.
 Kathin civar dana (Holy robe offering ceremony) is celebrated month-long in October–November by Bengali Buddhists.